saiakhil8/ConsentDialog/README.md

  # How To Use

- AdProviders Class Contains 3 childs.Create an arrayList of adProviders
+ AdProviders Class Contains 3 childs.Create an arrayList of adProviders.We need to show list of adProviders and their privayPolicy to the end user..So we get list of adProviders from the respective adNetworks and add it to the AdProviders ArrayList

  ```
     ArrayList<AdProviders> adProviders = new ArrayList();